 What is a sacroiliac injection?

 A sacroiliac joint injection is an injection into a joint at the bottom of the spine where it joins the pelvis known as the sacroiliac joint.
-The sacroiliac joint injections may be used to diagnose and treat certain types of back pain.
+The injection may be used to diagnose and treat certain types of back pain.

 The sacroiliac joints allow movement and stabilise the spine.
 Wear and tear, inflammation and injury may cause pain in some people.
 The injection contains local anaesthetic often with a small amount of steroid.
 The injection is usually undertaken alongside other treatments such as physiotherapy.